super30admin/BFS-1/solution.md

 Yes.

 ## Any problem you faced while coding this :
 Yes.
-I have initialized global variable result.
-I even tried to access the global variable using global keyword, inside the function.
+Yes.
+I had problem with initializing variable globally and using it inside the function.
+So, after a few attempts, I created the function inside the function.

 ## Your code here along with comments explaining your approach
 ### Solution 2: DFS.